MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/sso-adaptive-cards-universal-action.md

 Senders must include a `tokenExchangeResource` to designate a SSO operation.

 > [!NOTE]
-> Teams client will trigger the nominal sign-in or OAuth flow when SSO fails.
+> Teams client triggers the nominal sign-in or OAuth flow when SSO fails.
 It is highly recommended that you provide sign in URL in the above response so that OAuth flow works.

 ## Consent dialog for getting access token